 1. Carry out tree work operations highlighted yellow in the tree data schedule (Appendix 2).
 All tree works are to be carried out by a competent and experienced arborist to current British Standards (see Appendix 5.9 for assistance finding a suitable arborist).
 2. Erect protective fencing along the position(s) shown by the dashed red line/s on the TPP.
 3. Lay ground protection and/or retain suitably hard-wearing existing hard surfaces within the area(s) shown by the diagonal blue lines on the TPP.
-Retain all other existing hard surfaces as shown by the sandy coloured squares on the TPP.
+Retain all existing hard surfaces as shown by the sandy coloured squares on the TPP.
 4. Provide a photographic record of all tree protection to arboricultural consultant - this will be forwarded to and approved by the Council's Arboricultural Officer and must demonstrate that all aspects of tree and ground protection measures have been implemented in accordance with this Arboricultural Report.
-The tree protection measures shall be retained until completion of all works hereby permitted.
-5. Working from on top of existing hard surfaces and/or suitable ground protection, excavate traditional strip foundation trenches.
-6. Commence construction.
-7. Remove tree protection when all construction activity has ended.
-8. Carry out landscaping works.
+The tree protection measures shall be retained until completion of all works permitted.
+5. Commence construction.
+6. After all heavy construction works have been completed, remove tree protection and construct new (raised decking) patio.
+7. Carry out landscaping works.